 The definition of a “firearm” is straightforward.
 It means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive.
 See Section 790.001(6), Florida Statutes.

 The definition of “weapon” is found under Section 790.001(13), Florida Statutes.
 It means “any dirk, knife, metallic knuckles, slingshot, billie, tear gas gun, chemical weapon or device, or other deadly weapon except a firearm or a common pocketknife, plastic knife, or blunt-bladed table knife.”

-In interpreting the term “weapon” under Section 790.001(13), Florida Courts have held that the definition applied only to those objects or instruments specifically listed in the statute (including firearms), or those objects or instruments classified as a “dangerous weapon.”
+In interpreting the term “weapon” under Section 790.001(13), Florida appellate courts have held that the definition applied only to those objects or instruments specifically listed in the statute (including firearms), or those objects or instruments classified as a “dangerous weapon.”
 If the weapon is not specifically listed, then it must qualify as a so-called “dangerous weapon,” or there can be no conviction.